 - Earn 10X points from IHG® for being an IHG® Rewards Club Member (Being a cardholder is not required to earn this bonus for participating in the IHG® loyalty program)

-Unfortunately, IHG Purchases are processed by Points.com — not IHG directly — so they won't trigger any multiplier on cards with travel or hotel purchases as a bonus category.
-That being the case, your best options are to use the purchase to meet a minimum spending requirement, or to use a card optimized for everyday spending.
+IHG point purchases are processed by Points.com — not IHG directly — so they won't trigger any multiplier on cards with travel or hotel purchases as a bonus category.
+Thus, your best options are to use the purchase to meet a minimum spending requirement or to use a card optimized for everyday spending.
 Here are a few of our favorite options:

 - Chase Freedom Unlimited®